i18next/react-i18next-gitbook/components/overview.md

 ## Getting the t function

-For getting the **t** function \(providing the translation functionality\) down to your component you got two options:
+To get the **t** function \(providing the translation functionality\) down to your component you have two options:

 1. Using the [withNamespaces](withnamespaces.md) hoc
 2. Using the [NamespacesConsumer](namespacesconsumer.md) render prop

 ## Getting the i18n function into the flow

-You got following options to pass the [i18next instance](i18next-instance.md) to the hoc, render prop and Trans component:
+You have the following options to pass the [i18next instance](i18next-instance.md) to the hoc, render prop and Trans component:

 ### Use the [provider](i18nextprovider.md)